paidforby/ssb-cljent/README.md

 Back in the ssb-cljent directory run, `node main.js`

 You should receive some debugging output.
 Amongst a bunch of hashes, you should see the message you published, `:content #js {:type post, :text first clojurey post}`.
-You may also open your preffered gui ssb-client and observe the message you just posted.
+You may also open your preferred gui ssb-client and observe the message you just posted.

 ## TODO
 * a good way of testing and debugging?